Mehatab/Kotlin-Course/docs/tutorials/mixing-java-kotlin-intellij.md

----
-type: tutorial
-layout: tutorial
-title: "Mixing Java and Kotlin in one project"
-description: "This tutorial walks us through the process of using Java and Kotlin in a single IntelliJ IDEA project."
-authors: Hadi Hariri
-showAuthorInfo: false
-date: 2019-04-11
-related:
-    - getting-started.md
----

 We'll be using IntelliJ IDEA (Ultimate or Community edition).
 To learn how to start a new Kotlin project in IntelliJ IDEA, see the [Getting Started with IntellJ IDEA](getting-started.html) tutorial.
 If you are using build tools, please see the corresponding entry under [Build Tools](build-tools.html).